-The phones in the offices of Koryo Tours and other tour operators offering trips to the Democratic People's Republic of Korea are ringing non-stop.
-Demand is huge.
+The phones are ringing non-stop at the offices of Koryo Tours and other tour operators offering trips to the Democratic People's Republic of Korea.
+The demand is huge.

 Most tour operators are based in China.
 "North Korea is and remains a particular challenge", said Simon Cockerell, managing director of Koryo Tours, in an interview with ARD.